Welcome to Buckton Fields

 Q. What other social infrastructure will be built to support the new community?

 Engagements undertaken with the Primary Care Trust/NHS in the context of this planning application, indicate that either a new doctors' surgery will be provided within the local centre or financial contributions will be made towards the provision of a new "one-stop-shop" for medical treatment, a concept currently being considered by the PCT/NHS, on a site to be determined in due course.
-The final decision on this matter will rest with Daventry DC, the PCT/NHS or the parties jointly.

 Q. How is a decision made on the additional infrastructure required to support development at Buckton Fields?

 The nature and precise level of those contributions will be set out in the legal contract known as the Section 106 agreement.
-The details of the agreement will be decided by the Local Planning Authority in consultation with a number of public and private sector bodies including education, transport and health authorities.
+The details of the agreement will be decided by the Local Planning Authority in consultation with a number of public and private sector bodies including education, transport and

 Q. How long will the construction process take and when will it start?